 - Substantial government funds are allocated to the creation of new and expanded habitats for wildlife with appropriate provision of public access;

-- Farmers and land managers are rewarded for delivering these and other societal benefits for which the market cannot pay, such as clean water, carbon rich soils and flood mitigation; and
+- Farmers and land managers are rewarded for delivering these and other benefits to society for which the market cannot pay, such as creating habitats for wildlife, conserving soils for future generations and protecting communities against flooding; and

 - That regulation of farming prevents damage to wildlife and ecosystems that would not only compromise wildlife now but would limit the ability of future generations to grow food and timber and have access to clean water.

 The Wildlife Trusts manage almost 100,000 hectares of land, and own 26 working farms from lowland arable to upland hill farms which we manage for wildlife.
 We use these to demonstrate wildlife-friendly farming methods and several are managed in partnership with local farmers.

 On our nature reserves we practice sustainable environmental land management using techniques such as conservation grazing.
 The Wildlife Trusts collectively own more than 7,500 grazing animals, including traditional and rare breed sheep and cattle, native ponies, red deer and even water buffalo.
 We also use local farmers to help manage wildlife sites.
 Grazing is the most natural form of management for certain habitats.
 Livestock can access areas that machinery can’t, and the impacts of grazing are slower than other methods, such as burning or cutting, which means that less-mobile wildlife can thrive.

 Advising farmers and land managers

 We help wildlife to thrive on farms by providing advice and guidance to around 5,000 landowners each year.
 This often involves helping farmers to access grants and can also involve helping groups of farmers to restore and link habitats at a landscape-scale.